MARTINrichard05/RyzenTuningUtility/readme.md

 click on "kill daemon" button then close the window

 ## current state
-This is the first kinda usable version, i will add more features and make it cleaner
+This is the first kinda usable version, INSTALLER FIXED, i will add more features and make it cleaner